firefight776/firefight776/README.md

 - YAML
 - JSON

-## Purpose of This Repository
+## 📚 What This Portfolio Includes

-This repository documents my transition into IT and my progression toward Cloud Support and Cloud Engineering through hands-on labs and production-style projects.
+This repository documents my transition from emergency services into information technology and my progression toward Cloud Support and Cloud Engineering through hands-on labs and production-style projects.

 Here you'll find: